angelacaq/FBUProj2/README.md

 - [X] Incorporate details screen where users can see large poster, movie title, and full overview
 - [X] Customize the navigation bar
 - [X] Customize the selection effect of the cell (by removing it)
+- [X] Added rating stars which displays rating and number of votes

 ## Video Walkthrough